wepfen/rootkit2600/README.md

     ientcli <operation>

 Operations:
-    -h --help       Display this menu
+    -h, help        Display this menu
-    -p --privesc    Give root privileges to the current user --info          Display infos about the rootkit
+    privesc         Give root privileges to the current user info            Display infos about the rootkit
-    --hide          Hide the rootkit from modules list --unhide        Unhide the rootkit from module list (then allow us to remove the rootkit)
+    hide            Hide the rootkit from modules list unhide          Unhide the rootkit from module list (then allow us to remove the rootkit)
 ```

 ## Personnalisation du rootkit